18F/accessibility/pages/images.md

 ```

 > Information contained in the image is provided on the page.
-> In most instances, an alt tag would be preferred.
+> In most instances, an alt attribute would be preferred.
 > Images marked with an empty alt (alt="") are considered "Decorative" and not read by AT.

 ---